-I'm simply going to quote some moneyball quotes from this chapter - no need for commentary.
+I'm simply going to quote some moneyball quotes from this chapter, with a smidgen of commentary.

-"Listen, as the saying goes, it's crisis time: make a last desperate effort to gain freedom and tranquility - to be Stoic" (verse 41).
+Another translation has a sharper point to it ...
+"Listen, as the saying goes, it's crisis time: make a last desperate effort to gain freedom and tranquility - to be Stoic."

 "Raise up your head at last as one who has been freed from slavery; dare to raise up your eyes towards God and say to him, 'Use me just as you will from this time onward; I'm of one mind with you; I'm yours.
 I refuse nothing that seems good to you.
 Lead me where you will, wrap me in whatever clothes you wish.
 Is it your wish that I should hold office, or remain a private citizen, that I should stay here, or goo into exile, that I should be poor, or rich?
 I'll defend you before my fellow men in every case; I'll show what the true nature of each thing is.'" (v.
 41-43, p.
 109)